-If the behaviour in question may be a breach of the University's disciplinary regulations, separate procedures will be followed under Section 3: disciplinary matters.
+If the behaviour in question may be a breach of the University's disciplinary or fitness to practise regulations, this will be investigated as a separate matter according to Sections 3 and 9 of the 'Handbook of Student Regulations' respectively.
 It may also be helpful for staff to consult 'When to Refer'.